glucauze/sd-webui-faceswaplab/docs/install.markdown

 3. OR if you don't want to install either the full Visual Studio suite or the VS C++ Build Tools: Follow the instructions provided in section VIII of the documentation.

+## SD.Next / Vladmantic

+SD.Next loading optimizations in relation to extension installation scripts can sometimes cause problems.
+This is particularly the case if you copy the script without installing it via the interface.

+If you get an error after startup, try restarting the server.

 ## Manual Install

 To install the extension, follow the steps below: